-Sales of our shares or ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-Each of our directors, executive officers and certain shareholders has agreed, subject to certain exceptions, not to transfer or dispose of any of our shares, in the form of ADSs or otherwise, for a period of 90 days after our follow-on offering on June 17, 2008.
-After the expiration of the 90-day period, the shares held by these shareholders may be sold subject to volume and other restrictions under Rule 144 under the Securities Act.
+Additional sales of our shares or ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
+All of our ADSs are freely transferable without restriction or additional registration under the Securities Act of 1933, as amended, or the Securities Act.
+Moreover, as of June 17, 2008, approximately 15.6 million of our shares held by persons not affiliated with us were eligible for resale under Rule 144 under the Securities Act.
+Each of our directors, executive officers and certain shareholders has agreed, subject to certain exceptions, not to transfer or dispose of any of our shares, in the form of ADSs or otherwise, for a period of 90 days after the date of this prospectus.
+After the expiration of the 90-day period the shares held by these shareholders may be sold subject to volume and other restrictions under Rule 144 under the Securities Act.
 Further, any or all of these shares may be released prior to expiration of the lock-up period at the discretion of the lead underwriters for our public offering.
 To the extent shares are released before the expiration of the lock-up period and these shares are sold into the market, the market price of our ADSs could decline.